Intern Host FAQ

 How long is the internship period?
 Do you have interns available at other times during the year?

-The internship assignments begin in early March and continue through the end of June, a period of approximately 15-16 weeks.
-Throughout that time, Fellows are on-site (or remote, depending on the operational setup of the host company) from Monday to Thursday, and return to Pivot for programming on Fridays.
+The internship assignments are approximately 15 weeks, running from mid-March through mid-June.
+During that time, Fellows are on-site (or remote, depending on the operational setup of the host company) every weekday except Wednesday, which is set aside for Pivot programming.
 In some cases (retail, restaurants, nonprofits) the operating hours are such that interns work evenings and weekends; in those cases, the internship hours on other days are reduced to compensate.

 We have one intake of Pivot cohort Fellows each year, so Pivot interns are available only in the spring.
 However, we do encourage our internship partners to consider hiring graduates and alumni for permanent roles, and will promote those opportunities to individuals who may be well – suited.